davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   pages with higher likelihoods of being visited are considered to be more important).

+Let's look at some diagrams to get a better sense of what we're talking about.
+Below, we'll look at some figures that depict "mini" internets that have only a few pages.
+Pages will be represented by circles with numbers in the center and links will be arrows connecting the circles.
+For example, an arrow pointing from one circle to another will represent a link going from one page to another.

-If the web looked like figure 1, could we guess the probability that we would find ourselves on page 1 during any step of an infinite walk?
+Now, imagining our robot and its random browsing again, if the web looked like figure 1, could we guess the likelihood that the robot would find itself on page 1 at any given time during an infinite walk?

 <figure>
   \begin{tikzpicture}[scale=1.5, transform shape]